redis/redis/README.md

 All the options in redis.conf are also supported as options using the command line, with exactly the same name.

-Running Redis Community Edition with TLS
+Running Redis with TLS
 ---

 Please consult the [TLS.md](TLS.md) file for more information on how to use Redis with TLS.

-Playing with Redis Community Edition
+Playing with Redis
 ---

 You can use redis-cli to play with Redis.
 Start a redis-server instance,